Developing the Mercian Trail

 Long term, the partnership is planning on developing the following:

 Chapter House display at Lichfield Cathedral: The origins of Lichfield Cathedral are rooted in the time scholars believe the hoard was buried.
-Visitors will experience the Lichfield Cathedral story and learn about the ‘Christianisation’ of Mercia and the heroic figure of St Chad.
+Visitors experience the Lichfield Cathedral story and learn about the ‘Christianisation’ of Mercia and the heroic figure of St Chad.
 Marvel at the exquisite Anglo-Saxon treasures – the St Chad Gospels and the Lichfield Angel.

 Exhibition at Tamworth Castle: As the ancient capital of Mercia and once home to the King of Mercia’s palace, Tamworth’s history is crammed with stories of intrigue and warfare.
-Visitors will explore more about the power struggles of the Anglo-Saxon era, the battles, the blows and the bloodshed.
+Visitors explore more about the power struggles of the Anglo-Saxon era, the battles, the blows and the bloodshed.

 A touring exhibition led by Staffordshire County Council: The exhibition is touring schools, galleries, visitor centres and more, taking the story of the Staffordshire Hoard and Anglo-Saxon Mercia to a wide audience.